Get to know the artists of Buffer Fringe 2023 up close!

 Fringe Uncut blog series aims at peaking into the backstage of the 10th edition of the Buffer Fringe Performing Arts Festival, taking place from the 4th until the 8th of October, including parallel activities and workshops.

-This edition hosts Art Vouveau answering questions about their performance “Floating” at Buffer Fringe 2023, their inspiration and more.
+This edition hosts Omar Adel answering questions about his performance “How to leave your body on the verge of blue?” at Buffer Fringe 2023, their inspiration and more.
 Read on and get yourself ready to immerse into the world of Buffer Fringe!